 Since starting their first ski shop in Val d’Isere back in 1991, Scots Jock and Susan Dun have built their success on NOT just doing things the way all the other shops have always done but on what they call ‘Rental Done Right’.

 For the last 10 years they have been involved in a joint venture in the ski hire shop, Snowberry, with former World Champion, Annie Famose.
-The 2017/18 season will see another step forward for Snowberry, with the opening of their brand new Snowberry Streetside shop – to complement the existing Slopeside shop at Rond Point des Pistes – in the very centre of Val d’Isere.
+This season has seen another step forward for Snowberry, with the opening of their brand new Snowberry Streetside shop – to complement the existing Slopeside shop at Rond Point des Pistes – in the very centre of Val d’Isere.

 Here’s Jock’s take on what makes ‘Rental Done Right’.

 Ski hire is all the same, it’s just a question of getting the cheapest price – right?
 Well you couldn’t be further from the truth.

 If you’re planning a ski trip, then sorting out your equipment hire will be high on your list of things to do.
 The age, the fit, the suitability and the condition of your equipment all make a massive difference to your ability to ski well and progress, not to mention to your comfort, safety and enjoyment.